earlyxpian/earlyxpian.github.io/eng/apostolicfathersnewtranslationandcommentary_v6.md

 ---
-title: 'The Apostolic Fathers --- A New Translation and Commentary, Volume 6: The Shepherd of Hermas
+title: 'The Apostolic Fathers --- A New Translation and Commentary, Volume 6: The Shepherd of Hermas'
 ---

 # The Apostolic Fathers: A New Translation and Commentary, Volume 6: “The Shepherd of Hermas” by Graydon F. Snyder